 Having a policy for your organization is critical, but most businesses overlook it.
 Policies such as how to get a raise are essential to any company.
 Employees want to know what they need to do to increase their pay or benefits.
 Employees may feel that the process is random or based on favoritism if there is no clear policy in place, which can lead to dissatisfaction and high turnover.

 A clear policy outlining how to get a raise should outline the criteria that an employee must meet to be eligible for a raise.
 This could include job performance, meeting or exceeding specific goals, or obtaining additional education or certification.
 This is just one example of the policies that businesses should implement in order to foster a positive culture and increase employee satisfaction.

 It includes a number of article templates to make getting started simple.
 A division or position can be assigned policies automatically, and you'll be informed when someone has read them.
 Employees or the relevant divisions are alerted by email and the software when modifications are made to a certain policy, with the changes underlined.
-You can make PDFs copies of these as backup and set challenges in order to mark it as complete with their signatures attached.
+You can make PDF copies of these as backups and set challenges in order to mark them as complete with their signatures attached.
 It's excellent for the medical industry and other fields where complying with regulations is essential.

 Employees can find answers by simply typing their questions into the search field because it is also searchable.
 If they are unable to find an answer, they can ask a question using the software's "Ask a Question" page.
 You can quickly respond, and the response will be published as an article.
 It's quite interactive, and the software allows you to record your screen or videos from your phone.

 Courses can be created in Humanagement.
 You can quickly create a course by combining several articles and assigning it to a new employee on their first day.
 That way, they get the information and data they need to do their jobs in the correct order.